 For those who don't know:

-Alias- this is a unique name assigned to each employee.
-It's used to accessing information, logins, e-mails etc. it's usually derived some shortened combination of a person first and last name. a- and v-are added to the beginning of each contractors or venders alias, so to further clarify who they are.
+- Alias- this is a unique name assigned to each employee.
+It's used for accessing information, logins, e-mails, etc. it's usually derived some shortened combination of a person first and last name.
+A- and V- are added to the beginning of each contractor or vendors alias, so to further clarify who they are.

 - Dash Trash - This is slang for v- or a-

 I know I am calling out Microsoft here, but know that the other big companies are the same.
 I know someone who worked for Facebook as a contractor and they kept her and other contractors in a different building so as not to mix with the FTE's.
 Google is similar as well from what I hear.